k3rs3d/kercat/README.md

+# Kercat

-# Kercat: Tribute to Netcat in Rust
+A tribute to Netcat in Rust

 ## Status: Work-in-Progress (WIP)

 Kercat is currently in a very early stage of development.
-The primary goal of this project is to replicate the functionality of Netcat using Rust.

 While the core objective is to mirror Netcat's main capabilities, Kercat may eventually include a few additional features or unique touches.

 ## Purpose

-This project is more of a learning exercise rather than an attempt to create a superior tool to Netcat.
-I'm building this to explore networking concepts and learn the Rust language.
+The goal of this project is to replicate the functionality of Netcat using Rust.
+It's more of a learning exercise rather than an attempt to create a superior tool to Netcat.

+In other words, Kercat is not intended to replace professional-grade networking tools.
+It is designed as an educational project and should be used with that understanding in mind.
+I'm just building this to explore networking concepts and learn the Rust language.

 ## Current Features

-- Command-line interface for launching client and server ("listen") modes
+- Command-line parameters for launching client and server ("listen") modes
-- Basic logging to a file
+- Logging to a file
-- Placeholder structure for the eventual client and server modules
+- Robust error handling
+- Makes use of the `async_std` crate to perform non-blocking IO operations.

-### Planned Features
+## Planned Features

-- Full TCP/UDP client and server functionality
+- UDP support
-- Time delay interval feature
+- Time delay interval/disconnect feature
-- Additional unique modes or options (e.g., Zero I/O mode for port scanning)
+- Zero I/O mode for port scanning
-- More robust error handling and logging
+- Command execution / reverse shell functionality

+## Usage

+Usage is meant to be similar to Netcat's.

+Run in client mode by providing a host and port:

+`kercat <host> <port>`

+Run in "listen" mode with the `-l` flag and a port:

+`kercat -l <port>`

 ## Prerequisites